awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.SubnetSelection
-- *Default:* selects the private subnets
+- *Default:* selects the private subnets of the VPC

-The subnets the workgroup would be associated with.
+The subnets where the Redshift Serverless Workgroup is deployed.

 ---